Subscribe to receive email updates about reducing, recycling and composting

 The City of Saint Paul partners with Eureka Recycling to provide recycling services.
 Contact Eureka to learn more at (651) 222-7678 or

-Check out Ramsey County’s A-Z Disposal Guide to learn about additional reuse options for these items.
+Check out Ramsey County’s A-Z Disposal Guide to learn about recycling, reuse and disposal options for other items.